 4. He got lucky with the timing as his post was within 20 minutes of Trump’s post.

-5. Despite him only have 78 followers the image went viral.
+5. Despite his only having 78 followers, the image went viral.

 The “Profit” Part of Synthetic Media for “Fun and Profit”